OmkarChekuri/LocalRag/Readme.md

-# LocalRAG: Pizza Restaurant Review Chatbot
+# LocalRAG: Flexible Retrieval-Augmented Generation Chatbot

-This project is a Retrieval-Augmented Generation (RAG) chatbot that answers questions about a pizza restaurant using real customer reviews.
+This project is a Retrieval-Augmented Generation (RAG) chatbot that can answer questions using information from both CSV and PDF files.
 It leverages [LangChain](https://python.langchain.com/) with Ollama LLM and Chroma vector store for semantic search and response generation.

 ## Features

-- **Semantic Search:** Retrieves the most relevant reviews for a given question.
+- **Semantic Search:** Retrieves the most relevant information for a given question from CSV or PDF files.
-- **LLM-Powered Answers:** Uses a local Ollama LLM to generate expert answers based on retrieved reviews.
+- **LLM-Powered Answers:** Uses a local Ollama LLM to generate expert answers based on retrieved data.
 - **Interactive CLI:** Ask questions in a terminal loop and get instant, context-aware responses.
+- **Flexible Data Sources:** Supports CSV files (in `local_csv/`) and PDF files (in `local_pdf/`), including recursive folder search.
+- **No Duplicate Embeddings:** Tracks processed files to avoid re-embedding the same data.
+- **General Purpose:** Not limited to restaurant reviews—add any CSV or PDF files and ask questions about their content.

 ## Project Structure